 5. Identify Personal Blocks

 This is HUGE one.
 Do not skip this.
 I have learned more about myself in business than I have at any other time in my life.
 Being in business forced me to look deep within myself and see what kind of underlying beliefs I had about: my identity, money, value, self-worth, ability, talent, intelligence, habits and much more.
 Once we are able to do the self reflection and inner work, we can identify which beliefs within ourselves are holding us back.
+Since your business is a reflection of you, being a successful entrepreneur will require you to do the self work that will then be reflected in your business.
 Any time we have a setback or a failure in our business, it is because we caused it in some way.
 Our mind is 100% responsible for our business.
 Our beliefs rule our lives, our actions, and our outcomes.
 If you are looking for a place to start, I recommend this podcast.

 6. Follow Other Entrepreneurs You Want to be Like